NVIDIA/spark-rapids/docs/get-started/best-practices.md

 parent: Getting-Started
 ---

-# Best Practices on Spark RAPIDS
+# Best Practices on the RAPIDS Accelerator for Apache Spark

 This article explains the most common best practices using the RAPIDS Accelerator especially for performance tuning and troubleshooting.